dart-lang/language/working/unquoted-imports/feature-specification.md

 idea is that the library is a slash-separated series of dotted identifier segments.
 The first segment is the name of the package.
 The rest is the path to the library within that package.
 A `.dart` extension is implicitly added to the end.
-If there is only a single segment, it is treated as both package name and path.
+If there is only a single segment, it is treated as the package name and its last dotted component is the path.
 If the package name is `dart`, it's a "dart:" library import.

 The way I think about the proposed syntax is that relative imports are *physical* in that they specify the actual relative path on the file system from